Rubio faces moment of truth on secretary of state vote

 Their support makes Tillerson's ultimate confirmation more likely in the narrowly divided Senate, where Republicans hold a 52-48 edge.
 The Foreign Relations Committee is narrowly split between 11 Republicans and 10 Democrats, so Republicans must all hold together to vote Tillerson out favorably unless he gets some Democratic backing.

+Sen. Ben Cardin of Maryland, the committee's top Democrat, said in a statement Monday he won't vote for Tillerson.
+Cardin said he based his opposition on Tillerson's unwillingness to call Russia and Syria's atrocities "war crimes," or to describe Philippine President Rodrigo Duterte's extrajudicial killings as gross human rights violations.

+Cardin also said Tillerson misled the committee about Exxon's lobbying against the sanctions imposed on Russia for its annexation of Crimea and support for separatists in eastern Ukraine.

-Tillerson himself, former chief executive of Exxon Mobil, refused to respond to questions about Rubio's opposition as he traversed the Capitol on Friday after attending Trump's inauguration.
-Tillerson has a long record of doing deals in Russia and questioned U.S. sanctions against Russia, which has provoked concerns from Democrats and some Republicans over his selection.
+Tillerson himself refused to respond to questions about Rubio's opposition as he traversed the Capitol on Friday after attending Trump's inauguration.
+His long record of doing oil deals in Russia and his questioning of the U.S. sanctions have provoked concerns from Democrats and some Republicans over his selection.

 Further roiling the debate is U.S. intelligence's assessment that Russia meddled in the presidential election to help Trump defeat Hillary Clinton.